013105 The Multilingual Learner

 Students will receive informal formative feedback on their comprehension of key theoretical concepts in each class session from their tutors and peers through class activities and discussions.

-An aim of this subject is to help students develop academic and professional English in order to succeed at university.
-To identify their academic English proficiency, students are required to complete a diagnostic writing task.
-If students receive a Basic grade for this task, they must attend additional Academic English Development Tutorials in order to pass the subject.
-An attendance rate of 80% in the Academic English Tutorials is required.
+An aim of this subject is to help you develop academic and professional language and communication skills in order to succeed at university and in the workplace.
+To determine your current academic langauge proficiency, you are required to complete a written diagnostic task.
+If you receive a Basic grade for the written diagnostic task, you must attend additional Language Development Tutorials (each week from week 3 to week 12) in order to pass the subject.
+These tutorials are designed to support you to develop your language and communication skills.
+Students who do not complete the OPELA or do not attend 80% of the Language Development Tutorials will receive a Fail X grade.

 Content (topics)